influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample.md

 2. Include a `GROUP BY` clause that groups by intervals returned from the `DATE_BIN` function in your `SELECT` clause and any other queried tags.
+    The example below uses `GROUP BY 1` to group by the first column in the `SELECT` clause.
 3. Include an `ORDER BY` clause that sorts data by `time`.

 _For more information, see